A Koopman framework for rare event simulation in stochastic differential equations: Numerical examples

 \subsubsection{Non-normal dynamics}

 We begin with a two-dimensional non-normal system, where

-The dot product of the two eigenvectors of the system is $0.892$.
-The eigenvalues are $\mu_1 = -0.3$ and $\mu_2 = -1$, with left eigenvectors $[0.82, 0.57]^T$ and $[1,0]^T$, respectively.
+The inner product of the two eigenvectors of $\A$ is $0.8192$, \revi{which reflects the degree of non-normality of the linear system}.
+The eigenvalues are $\sigma_1 = -0.3$ and $\sigma_2 = -1$, with left eigenvectors $[0.8192, 0.5735]^T$ and $[1,0]^T$, respectively.
 We consider the problem of escaping from a ball of radius $L$ at a fixed finite time $T$,

 where $T = 10$, $L = 0.75$.
 This is a problem of escaping from an attractor, which is well-studied in the computational chemistry literature.
 Methods such as transition path theory \cite{vanden2006transition} and the string method \cite{weinan2002string} characterize the most likely pathways for trajectories to transition between metastable states.
 Related methods such as the gentlest ascent dynamics \cite{zhou2010gentlest} find transition paths by pushing the system along the direction of the most slowly decaying \emph{right} eigenvector of the Jacobian at the stable point.
 In a separate effort, \cite{salins2016rare} justifies using most slowly decaying right eigenvector to construct efficient importance sampling estimators for linear stochastic PDEs, in the presence of a suitable spectral gap.
 Yet these methods are typically restricted to gradient systems (noisy diffusions on a potential energy surface) or self-adjoint linear systems.
 Using the Koopman approach, we will demonstrate below that biasing a non-normal linear system along the \emph{left} eigenvector that corresponds to the most slowly decaying mode leads to a significantly better importance sampling estimator.